vaimee/desmo/desmo-docusaurus/docs/intro.md

 - Provide trustable means to induce real world effects thanks to attenuation APIs;
 - Native support for geolocation queries and data.

-### Acknowledgements
-This project has received funding from the European Union’s Horizon 2020 research and innovation program through the NGI ONTOCHAIN program under cascade funding agreement No 957338

 # Feasible scenarios of a use case

 Decentralized EV sharing (DEVs) is a fully decentralized platform for electric vehicles sharing, based on blockchain and semantic technologies.
 Thanks to a detailed semantic description of vehicles, service providers can register their cars, scooters, or bikes in the system and users can exploit them for their needs.
 The blockchain technology ensures a fair and trusted exchange of services thanks to Smart Contracts and IoT Oracles.